Assessing LLM Reasoning Through Implicit Causal Chain Discovery in Climate Discourse: Causal Chain Discovery

 Despite their modest number of CE pairs, PolarIs3CAUS and PolarIs4CAUS are particularly well-suited for causal chain discovery in this work and preferred over other existing resources \citep{mihuailua2013biocause,mirza-etal-2014-annotating,mostafazadeh-etal-2016-caters,dunietz-etal-2017-corpus,tan2022causal,romanou-etal-2023-crab,tan-etal-2023-recess}.

 First, the CE annotations are high-quality, structurally consistent, and easy to understand (Table \ref{tab:data_sample}).
-The CE pairs were manually annotated by argumentation experts as part of an ongoing argumentation-focused study on polarization.
-They also standardized the pairs through grammatical transformations and disambiguation procedures to ensure clarity outside their original context \citep{pineda2025polaris3,pineda2025polaris4}.
+Argumentation experts manually annotated the CE pairs as part of an argumentation-focused study on factual belief polarization \citep{pineda2026mapping}.
+The pairs were standardized through grammatical transformations and disambiguation procedures to ensure clarity outside their original context.

 Second, the CE pairs appear in realistic argumentative discourse, where causal explanations are typically challenged or advanced as part of broader arguments.
 While they may not constitute full arguments, they may have argumentative or explanatory potential in broader disputes or dialogues.
-Moreover, this data offers insights into how causal reasoning operates in adversarial or deliberative contexts as it was extracted from two polarized belief groups (i.e., climate change believers and skeptics).
+Moreover, this data offers insights into how causal reasoning operates in adversarial or deliberative contexts as it was extracted from two polarized belief groups, i.e., climate change believers and skeptics.

 Last, we expect that PolarIs3CAUS and PolarIs4CAUS are not included in the training data of the assessed LLMs as they were published after the data cut-off date of most LLMs.